christianhbye/aoc21/README.md

-My solutions to Advent of Code 2021: https://adventofcode.com/
+My Python solutions to Advent of Code 2021: https://adventofcode.com/